apptainer/singularity-admindocs/user_namespace.rst

    mapping files to all nodes.

-   At this time, the glibc name service switch functionality does not support subuid or subgid mappings, so they cannot be definied in a central directory such as LDAP.
+   At this time, the glibc name service switch functionality does not support subuid or subgid mappings, so they cannot be defined in a central directory such as LDAP.

 Adding a fakeroot mapping